siddharth8763/To-Be-Done/README.md

+###`Access the app through this link https://siddharth8763.github.io/To-Be-Done/`

 ###`Getting Started with To Be Done APP`

 This Project was created with Typescript, React, SCSS, MUI.

 ###`To Use the Codebase`